mosadiqit/mosadiqit/README.md

 👋 Hello there!
-I'm [Your Name], a seasoned Odoo Developer and Engineer passionate about crafting robust business solutions through open-source ERP technologies.
+I'm Mohamed SADIQ , a seasoned Odoo Developer and Engineer passionate about crafting robust business solutions through open-source ERP technologies.

 🚀 **About Me:**
-- 💼 Currently working as an Odoo Developer, specializing in [specific modules or areas].
+- 💼 Currently working as an Odoo Developer.
 - 🌐 Experienced in customizing and implementing end-to-end Odoo solutions for diverse business needs.
 - 🔧 Proficient in Odoo development, customization, and integration with third-party systems.